Arp-G/learning-rust/IMP.md

 *Every reference has a lifetime and you need to specify lifetime parameters for functions or structs that use references.*

 *When returning a reference from a function, the lifetime parameter for the return type needs to match the lifetime parameter for one of the parameters.*
-(The returned reference from the function cannot be a value created within the function since in that case the reference becomes a dangling reference)
+(The returned reference from the function cannot be a value created within the function since in that case the reference becomes a dangling reference, once the function scope ends)

 Example: